 One of the first questions many people have about the wonderful ethanol fireplaces concerns the actual heating of the products.
 Some people even ask whether the flame is real or not – and believe me when is say this; it’s real, and it does give heat.
 I’ll explain it in simple words, and don’t despair if you want specific details about how the ethanol fireplace works – you can simply search the blog for an answer!

 How Much Heat Can You Expect?

-Well, a traditional wood fireplace produce heat in the level about 6-9 kW but much really depends on the model and the heat.
-What I’ve been told from traditional manufacturers is that one kW is enough to heat 20 square metres, so it’s no wonder why traditional fireplaces produce so much heat.
+Well, a traditional wood fireplace produces heat in the level about 6-9 kW but much really depends on the model and the heat.
+What I’ve been told by traditional manufacturers is that one kW is enough to heat 20 square meters, so it’s no wonder why traditional fireplaces produce so much heat.

 How Does It Heat?